fvettore/cephbackup/README.md

 ## Listing available restore points

-Simply launch *./bklist.php* script with the name of the VM as unique arg.
+Simply execute *./bklist.php* script with the name of the VM as unique arg.
 A list of available restore points will be displayed
 ![Immagine 2025-02-12 155453](https://github.com/user-attachments/assets/065cf3eb-0868-463c-9271-6020800f4c7d)

 ## Restore

-Simply launch *./bkrest.php* with the following args (supplied by the above bklist command):  BACKUP-JOB IMAGE RESTPOINT RESTORED-NAME.
+Simply execute *./bkrest.php* with the following args (supplied by the above bklist command):  BACKUP-JOB IMAGE RESTPOINT RESTORED-NAME.

 The RESTORED-NAME is the name of the NEW image that will be created on the CEPH cluster

 Here an example of a restore process.
 First of all I ask for a list of the images and related restore points available for the VM *ROCKY9test*.
-I choose an image *ROCKY9_01* and a restore point *000001-000003* and launch restore, giving a target image *ROCKY9test_rest*.
+I choose an image *ROCKY9_01* and a restore point *000001-000003* and execute restore, giving a target image *ROCKY9test_rest*.
 The process starts, the image is created and all the diff ar added to the image.
 At the end I got the restored image rbdpool01/ROCKY9test_rest and I can attach it as a storage to a running VM or create e new VM assigning it as storage.

 ![Immagine 2025-02-13 083209](https://github.com/user-attachments/assets/7d61b792-b6d8-4b62-bab1-289e84b8829a)

 ## Trimming old snapshots
 Every backup action perform a snapshot.
-It is adiviceable to delete old unused snapshots frome the CEPH storage. simply launch *./bktrimsnap.php* to delete unused snapshot.
+It is adiviceable to delete old unused snapshots frome the CEPH storage. simply execute *./bktrimsnap.php* to delete unused snapshot.
 The max number of snapshot in the field *max-snaps* of the record of your backup set in the tabel *backup_jobs* will be preserved.